AInora

 • Warm re-engagement: If a patient cancels or no-shows, the AI follows up within 24-48 hours to reschedule.
 The tone is supportive, not punitive - "We understand schedules change.
 Would you like to find another time this week?"

-Typical No-Show Rate
+Baseline New-Patient No-Show Rate

 After-Hours Coverage for Therapy Practices